01 – A new law comes into effect in California, prohibiting people from smoking in bars and restaurants.

 07 – George Michael is arrested in Will Rogers Park, Beverly Hills, for showing his penis to an undercover police officer in a public restroom.

-15 – Pol Pot, former dictator of Cambodia, dies of a suspected heart attack a year after he is deposed as the leader of the Khmer Rouge.
+15 – Pol Pot, the former dictator of Cambodia, dies of a suspected heart attack a year after being deposed as the leader of the Khmer Rouge.
 He is 73.

 11 – India undertakes its first underground test of an atomic device, in direct violation of a global ban on nuclear testing.

-11 – A mint in France produces the first of Europe’s new single currency coins, known as the Euro.
+11 – A mint in France produces Europe’s new single currency coins, known as the Euro.
+Because the final specifications for the coins were not finished in 1998, they will have to be melted and minted again in 1999.

 14 – Chairman of the Board Frank Sinatra dies of a heart attack in Los Angeles, aged 82.